Airtable

 - List all my Airtable bases

-- What tables are in base appXXX?
+- What tables are in my first base?

-- What fields are in table tblXXX?
+- What fields are in a table?

 - List records where Status is 'Done' in table tblXXX